As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Check out my top picks for Soundproof Carpets and Flooring Materials

 Noises from downstairs neighbors represent one of the most significant issues when living in an apartment.
-The reason for this is because landlords usually don’t bother about insulating the floors with good soundproof materials, which leads to poor sound insulation.
+The reason for this is that landlords usually don’t bother about insulating the floors with good soundproof materials, which leads to poor sound insulation.

 By using caution and basic soundproof knowledge, it can be reasonably straightforward to deal with these noises.
 However, keep in mind that it’s important to incorporate multiple methods listed above, as using only one of them might not be enough.